 Clinicians may need to copy patient clinical records they have completed for their training, but they will blank out information which could identify you before they do this.

 Monitoring the standard of care we provide and undertaking research

 Anonymised information from patient clinical records is used for internal audit purposes and details of the emergency treatment and care we provide is sometimes used for research.
 We make sure ethical approval has been obtained in accordance with NHS guidelines before we release any information outside the organisation for research purposes and do not release information that could identify patients unless there is a legal basis for doing so.

 Monitoring the standard of care provided within the NHS overall

 We pass information to other NHS organisations as part of national initiatives to monitor the standard of care provided within the NHS as a whole.
 In all cases, we supply only the details that are needed for these purposes and, wherever possible, the information will be anonymised.

 Disclosure to third parties

-We will not disclose your information to third parties (for instance outside the NHS) without your permission unless there are exceptional circumstances, such as when it is justified in the public interest; for example:
+We will not disclose your information to third parties outside the NHS without your permission unless it is required for your direct care or there are exceptional circumstances, such as when it is justified in the public interest; for example:

-- when there are serious risks to the public or NHS staff; or
+- if there are risks to the public or NHS staff

 or where the law requires information to be passed on; for example-